 Skycroft Trails (Opinicon Road, near Chaffey’s Locks) – 20km network of single track trails through rugged terrain and spectacular views.
 Includes part of Rideau Trail and connects to Cataraqui Trail/Trans Canada Trail.

 Trans Canada Trail – Features sections close to Kingston that includes Cataraqui, K&P, Rideau and Kaladar Trails.

 Welly Smith Trail (near Parham) – Trail system on crown land that connects to Puzzle Lake trails.
 Access is on MacLean Rd.

-Spafford Health and Adventure – Online sales of Dion, Kahtoola, UltrAspire, Swiftwick Socks, Trail Toes body lube, Natural Ice Lip Balm and S!Caps.
+Spafford Health and Adventure – Online sales of Dion, Kahtoola, UltrAspire, Silva Headlamps, Swiftwick Socks, Trail Toes body lube, Natural Ice Lip Balm, S!Caps and more!